nftstorage/carbites-cli/README.md

 carbites join big-0.car big-1.car ...
 # Note: not a tool for joining arbitrary CARs together!
 The split CARs MUST
 # belong to the same CAR and big-0.car should be the first argument.

+# If you are looking to split a CAR to fit under the NFT.Storage 100MB limit using the HTTP API, use:
+carbites split example.car --size 10MB --strategy treewalk
 ```

 ## Contribute